sun4176/DPSTT/README.md

 If you need to access the relevant datasets, please email us (jli277@connect.hkust-gz.edu.cn) or use the following online link：
 (https://pan.baidu.com/s/1vBKutwg1z4CdlR9YHqI_Qw?pwd=665z  code:665z).

-Due to the instability of the online repository, please help us complete the Usage form (PDF file) and return it via academic email.
+The online repository is usually unstable.
+Please help us complete the Usage form (PDF file) and return it via academic email.
 We will send the data to the email address you specified.
+Due to other daily matters, all emails with attached forms will be processed within ten days.
+Thank you again for your patience!
+Please use your academic email to avoid the system automatically hiding your emails.

 @inproceedings{li2022rethinking,
   title={Rethinking breast lesion segmentation in ultrasound: A new video dataset and a baseline network},